How do I schedule the Next-Generation ACCUPLACER test?

 Testing schedules are available by clicking on the appropriate campus link.
 If you require an accommodation for testing, call the Disabilities Services Coordinator at 515-964-6850.

 Select a campus below for details:

-COMPASS is a computer-based test with a series of basic skill assessments in reading and writing.
-The test indicates areas where you might need help and suggests courses that might be a starting point for your college career.
+Next-Generation ACCUPLACER is a computer-based test with a series of basic skill assessments in reading and writing.
+The test indicates areas where you might need strengthening and suggests courses that might be a starting point for your college career.
 Most questions require a multiple choice answer.

 How much time will the test take?